Many men struggle to grow a moustache because of genetics, hormones, physical trauma, or underlying medical conditions.

 Yes, the surgeon performing your moustache transplant will have insurance against malpractice.

-Will follow-up checks for my moustache transplant be offered in the UK, and who will do them?
+Will follow-up checks for my moustache transplant be offered in the UK?

-Yes, you can have a face-to-face consultation with a surgeon in our London clinic.
+Yes, you can have a face-to-face consultation in the London clinic.